5 Easy Steps to Creating a Break-Even Analysis

 A break-even analysis is important in several different situations:

-- As your business plans new products.
-Knowing the break-even point helps you price more efficiently.
+- As your business plans new products, knowing the break-even point helps you price more efficiently.

 A lender or investor will probably want to see this information in the financial report section of your business plan.
-But you should have this information to help you determine the optimum sales price for each product, to reach maximum revenue by setting the price at the point where revenue is at its highest.

 5 Steps to Creating a Break-Even Analysis